Fraternal birth order and male sexual orientation: Timing of the fraternal birth order mechanism

 Both direct and indirect evidence have demonstrated that the mechanism by which the fraternal birth order effect operates is prenatal in timing and biological in nature, rather than postnatal in timing or psychosocial in nature.
 Indirect evidence was found first when it was discovered that the fraternal birth order effect interacts with birth weight.
 Then, Bogaert (2006) produced direct evidence that the fraternal birth order mechanism is prenatal.
 Subsequent research related to handedness has further reinforced these findings.
 Evidence that the fraternal birth order effect reflects events during prenatal life is generally consistent with a lack of evidence that it reflects events during postnatal life.

 Birth weight

-The finding that the fraternal birth order mechanism operates during a male's prenatal development in the mother's womb arose unexpectedly, in a study of sexual orientation, birth order, and birth weight.
 Blanchard and Ellis (2001) studied 3229 adult, homosexual and heterosexual, men and women (the probands) whose mothers knew the sex of every child (or fetus) that they were pregnant with prior to the proband.
 Information on birth weight, maternal gravidity, and other demographic variables was reported on questionnaires completed by the probands' mothers.
 The study yielded three main observations: